Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Classical Fields

-Note that $\omega_t$ and $\omega_r$ cannot be equal.
-Because the angular frequency becomes negative $\omega_r<0$, it refers to a plane wave whose phase velocity is in the opposite direction compared to the one with positive angular frequency $\omega_t>0$.
+Note that the second relation in Eq.~(\ref{eq:eq:AFCCP}) implies that $\omega_t$ and $\omega_r$ cannot be equal.
+In particular, because $\omega_r<0$, this angular frequency refers to a plane wave whose phase velocity is in the opposite direction compared to the one with $\omega_t>0$.
 Thus, these two plane waves correspond to the backward and forward waves.
 From a mathematical point of view, a plane wave with negative angular frequency and positive wavenumber is transferring energy in the {\it{positive-index}} medium quite similarly to a plane wave with positive angular frequency and negative wavenumber.
 This interesting characteristic enforces the postulation that the generated backward wave is in fact a reflected wave in space.

-Having forward (transmitted) and backward (reflected) waves, technically, we can define transmission and reflection coefficients.
-For deriving them, similar to what we do concerning the spatial boundaries, we need boundary conditions.
-By observing Maxwell's equations, we see that there are time derivatives of the electric and magnetic flux densities.
-Therefore, these two vectors should be continuous at the vicinity of $t=0$ when the refractive index abruptly increases or decreases.
-Therefore, we express the following important conditions:
+Having forward (transmitted) and backward (reflected) waves, we can define transmission and reflection coefficients.
+For deriving them, similarly to what we do concerning spatial boundaries, we need boundary conditions.
+Since in Maxwell's equations there are time derivatives of the electric and magnetic flux densities ($\_D$ and $\_B$), these two vectors should be continuous at the vicinity of $t=0$ when the refractive index abruptly increases or decreases (see, e.g., Ref.~\cite[Sec.~2]{galiffi2022photonics}).
+Hence, on approaching the temporal boundary from the negative $(t=0^-)$ and positive $(t=0^+)$ time directions, the following important conditions must hold: